SOLAS-TTRPG/SOLAS/Character/Boons.md

 A boon is something that is a unique skill that shapes how your character interacts with the world.
 Some boons have requirements, and characters that don't meet these cannot get the boon.

-**Physical**: Bludgeoning, Piercing, Slashing **Elemental**: Poison, Fire, Cold, Lightning **Celestial**: Radiant, Necrotic, Force, Psychic

-# Darkvision
-Your character has superb vision in the dark, being raised in it or naturally gifted.
-Your character can see up to 6 tiles away in darkness, in shades of gray.

-# Celestial Lineage
-Somewhere in your ancestry is a source of celestial power, whether from deities, psions, or something else entirely.
-You are resistant to one celestial damage type (Radiant, Necrotic, Force, or Psychic) of your choice, which cannot be changed later.
-You also roll with advantage when attacking with this type of damage.

-# Elemental Lineage
-Somewhere in your ancestry is a source of elemental power, whether from dragons, primordials, or something else entirely.
-You are resistant to one elemental damage type (Poison, Fire, Cold, or Lightning) of your choice, which cannot be changed later.
-You also roll with advantage when attacking with this type of damage.

 # Elemental Shift
 When you attack with a physical weapon, you can spend a focus point to change its damage type to an elemental one.
 This effect persists through combat, and you can spend another **focus** to re-roll the type.
 To do this, roll a d6: